Why Some COVID-19 Vaccines Need to Be Kept So Cold (& What This Means for Availability)Dec. 3, 2020 - Katie McCallum

 Dr. Cooke: There are two reasons that future vaccines likely won't need to be kept as cold as the Pfizer and Moderna COVID-19 mRNA vaccines.

-First, not every COVID-19 vaccine currently being developed and tested relies on mRNA technology.
-In fact, right on the heels of these mRNA vaccines is AstraZeneca's COVID-19 vaccine, which is a viral vector vaccine — a completely different type of vaccine that won't face these temperature-related challenges.
+First, not every COVID-19 vaccine currently available and being developed or tested relies on mRNA technology.
+In fact, we now have Johnson & Johnson's viral vector COVID-19 vaccine available, which is a different type of vaccine that doesn't face these temperature-related challenges.

 Second, there will eventually be a second generation of COVID-19 mRNA vaccines, and this next generation will likely overcome the ultra-cold storage challenge.
 Our own RNA Therapeutics Program here at Houston Methodist has developed preparation methods that make mRNA much more stable.
 In fact, our mRNA is stable for 6 months in a refrigerator, and we've even has success shipping it at room temperature overseas.
 Ultimately, I think the second generation of mRNA vaccines will have solved the cold chain problem the current Pfizer and Moderna mRNA vaccines face.